DANIELKAKAI/escrow/README.md

 1. Sellers sign up with phone numbers and enlist their products

-2. Auto create seller wallet addresses using their phone numbers (optional)
+2. Auto create seller wallet addresses using their phone numbers using Celo Social Connect (optional)

 3. Buyer starts escrow deal for a product